SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 )
 ```

-I took an opportunity to refactor that ugly array list into a proper dict, and set default C standard to C11.
+I took an opportunity to refactor that ugly array list into a proper dict, and set the default C standard to C11.
+You can find the list of available default options [here](https://mesonbuild.com/Builtin-options.html#base-options), if you're interested.
 Let's rebuild the project (again, `--reconfigure` may not detect this change, so `rm builddir`), and as we can see - we've got static libs now!

 ```